IASTM (Instrument Assisted Soft Tissue Mobilization)

 Common questions about IASTM (Instrument Assisted Soft Tissue Mobilization)

 Instruments provide several advantages: they detect tissue restrictions more precisely through vibration feedback, they can apply sustained pressure without therapist fatigue, and the beveled edges can target specific tissue layers that hands cannot isolate.
 The tools also allow treatment of larger areas more efficiently.
-Some restrictions require the focused pressure and tissue manipulation that instruments provide.
+Some restrictions require the focused pressure and tissue treatment that instruments provide.
 However, instruments are used alongside hands, not instead of them - assessment and feedback still require manual palpation.

 Have Questions About IASTM (Instrument Assisted Soft Tissue Mobilization)?